sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - Set up the connection in our Node.JS with MongoDB
 - Insert the Windmill Ultimate Frisbee Tournament matches of 2016
 - Insert the Windmill Ultimate Frisbee Tournament divisions of 2016
-- Help the other contributors with coding Socket.io for real-time score updates
+- Help the other contributors with getting Socket.io to work for real-time score updates
 - Add JS filters in the route for the home page (matches overview) for each tab [](code-example)
 - Created the Tournaments overview page
 - Created the Tournament detail page